JeskevicRasa/my_cattle/README.md

-# My Cattle Project
+# My Cattle - Cattle Management Web Application

-My Cattle Project is a web application designed to assist cattle farmers in managing their cattle, herds, and fields.
-The project aims to provide a centralized platform for recording and accessing essential information about cattle, herds, and fields, as well as generating livestock movement reports.
+My Cattle is a web application designed to assist cattle farmers in managing their cattle, herds, and fields.
+The application offers a centralized platform for recording and accessing essential information about livestock and fields, as well as generating livestock movement reports.

-This README provides an overview of the project, installation instructions, and usage guidelines.
+This README provides an overview of the application's features, including its installation process and usage guideline.

 ## Features